 Risk Management: The Board is committed to ensuring that managing risks is an integral part of the organisation's activities.
-The principal risks faced by St. Michael's House are having sufficient funding to provide on-going services and ensuring sufficient resources and personnel are available to meet service requirements.
+The principal risks identified a this time relates to management of Covid 19 pandemic and are having sufficient funding to provide on-going services.
 The Board established an Audit & Risk Committee, which receives regular Risk Management Reports and has developed a policy to ensure that it is advised of significant events which require its attention.
 In addition the Board receives regular reports on the systems, policies and procedures in place to ensure that services are delivered to a high standard and risks are anticipated and managed.
+The St. Michael's House corporate Risk Register is now reviewed at every Board meeting.